The Application period for 2024-2025 is open for students attending the Fall 2024 and Spring 2025 semesters.

 Regulation Title 201 Chapter 020 Regulation 390

 How will I know you received my application?

-Inside the ORBS Portal you can see the other application you submitted to confirm reciept to KBN.
+Inside the KBN Nurse Portal you can see the other application you submitted to confirm reciept to KBN.
 If it says Pending it was recieved.
 Incomplete means it was not recieved.

 Do I need to fill out all fields on the application form?

 Do not leave any blanks on the application.
 When an application is received incomplete (e.g. no graduation date, GPA, or signature), if time permits, a notification is mailed requesting additional information.
 Any requested information must be received by the June 8 deadline.
 Otherwise, the application will stand as submitted (incomplete).
 The Student Aid Report from FAFSA is an optional item to include.
 You are strongly encouraged to submit the SAR to receive preferential consideration given to those applicants with financial need.**